 During this procedure, a physician uses thin needles to insert several tiny catheters in and around the tumor.
 A radioactive source is then deployed through each catheter, delivering a high dose of radiation to the cancer.
 Each dose exposure takes several minutes, and the radioactive source is removed after each treatment session.
 The catheters are removed after the last treatment.
 The entire treatment series takes days instead of weeks.

-Froedtert & the Medical College of Wisconsin uses Brachytherapy as a very effective way to treat many different types of cancers.
+Brachytherapy is a very effective way to treat many different types of cancers.

 - Early-stage prostate cancers